Kirkdale sundial: Inscription

 "And Haward wrought me and Brand priest(s)."

-The reference is to Edward the Confessor and Earl Tostig, Edward's brother-in-law, who was the son of Earl Godwin of Wessex and the brother of Harold.
-Tostig held the Earldom of Northumbria from 1055 to 1065, fixing the date of the church's reconstruction to that decade.
-He is also known for the murder of Gamal, Orm's father.
+The reference is to Edward the Confessor and Tostig, the Earl of Northumbria.
+Tostig was the son of Earl Godwin of Wessex and the brother of Harold; he was also Edward's brother-in-law.
+Tostig held the earldom of Northumbria from 1055 to 1065, fixing the date of the church's reconstruction to that decade.
+In late 1063 or early 1064, Tostig had Gamal, Orm's father. killed when Gamal visited him under safe conduct.

 The language of the inscription is late Old English, with a failing case and gender system.
 The compound solmerca is otherwise unattested in English, and has been ascribed to Scandinavian influence (Old Norse solmerki 'sign of the zodiac').